East Iran city, scene of bloody crackdown, sees new protests

 The state-run IRNA news agency said protesters shouted slogans, hurled stones at motorists and damaged banks and other private property.
 Authorities said they arrested 57 demonstrators, among the estimated thousands who have landed in jail over the protests.
 The provincial police commander, Ahmad Taheri, said security forces were searching for more culprits.

 More unrest loomed five weeks after the protests first erupted.
-Security was exceptionally tight on the streets of Tehran on Saturday ahead of another call for protests.
+Security was exceptionally tight on the streets of Tehran on Saturday.
 Riot police and members of the Basij militia, armed with batons, were out in force near Tehran University and at major intersections in the capital.

 A teachers’ union in Iran also called for a nationwide strike on Sunday and Monday in protest over the deaths and detention of students in the country, according to the association’s statement on Telegram.